BukolaAdejola/Consumer-Complaint-Data-Analysis/README.md

 - [Conclusion](Conclusion)
 - [Recommendation](Recommendation)

+---

   ## Introduction
   Consumer complaints provide valuable insights into customer dissatisfaction and potential areas for service improvement.
   Analyzing these complaints can help **Bank of America** identify trends, address recurring issues, and improve customer service efficiency.

+---

   ## Dataset Overview
-- This project is made up of 12 columns and 62516 rows
+- This dataset is made up of 12 columns and 62516 rows
 - Field	Description
 - Complaint ID	                	The unique identification number for a complaint
 - Submitted via	               		 How the complaint was submitted to the CFPB
 - Date submitted	        	The date the CFPB received the complaint
 - Date received	                	The date the CFPB sent the complaint to the company
 - State	                        	The state of the mailing address provided by the consumer
 - Product	                      	The type of product the consumer identified in the complaint
 - Sub-product      	            	The type of sub-product the consumer identified in the complaint (not all Products have Sub-products)
 - Issue	                        	The issue the consumer identified in the complaint (possible values are dependent on Product)
 - Sub-issue	                  	The sub-issue the consumer identified in the complaint (possible values are dependent on Product and Issue, and not all Issues have corresponding Sub-issues)
 - Company public response	      The company's optional, public-facing response to a consumer's complaint.
 Companies can choose to select a response from a pre-set list of options that will be posted on the public database.
 For example, "Company believes complaint is the result of an isolated error."
 - Company response to consumer		This is how the company responded.
 For example, "Closed with explanation."
 - Timely response?
 Whether the company gave a timely response (Yes/No)

+---

   ## Project Objective
   Key Business Questions to Solve: